giacoballoccu/explanation-quality-recsys/README.md

 # Explanability Quality Aware Over Knowledge Graphs
 This repository contains the source code of the WSDM 2022 paper "Explanability Quality Aware Over Knowledge Graphs", where we proposed three quantitive explanation metrics and proposed a framework for path-based explanable RCMSYS over KG capable of optimizing both explanbility quality and recommandation quality.
 # Dataset
 The two dataset used have records of sensible attributes of users and they are Movielens 1 milion a well known dataset for movie recommandation and a subset of LAST-FM 1 billion for music recommandation.
-The correspondet Knowledge Graph completion derive from two important state of art explanable recommender system, Joint-KG \[2\] for ml1m and KGAT [\3\] for Last-FM.
+The correspondet Knowledge Graph completion derive from two important state of art explanable recommender system, Joint-KG \[2\] for ml1m and KGAT \[3\] for Last-FM.
 The datasets are preprocessed with the dataset_mapper.py in order to compute various mappings, clean the data and formatting it for being read from our baseline model.
 You can download the preprocessed dataset directly from there: [preprocessed-datasets](https://we.tl/t-rn1hsDRMN7).
-The datasets folder must stai in "./<main-project-folder>/"
+The datasets folder must stay in "./\<main-project-folder\>/"
 If you wish to download the original datasets you can find them there [ML1M](https://grouplens.org/datasets/movielens/) [LAST-FM](http://www.cp.jku.at/datasets/LFM-1b/).

 # Requirements